mickey-is-codin/computer-vision/learn/corners/README.md

 The eigenvalues of M can give clear probabilities of corners.
 The eigenvalues both being large means a corner is likely, one being much larger than the other means a horizontal or vertical edge, and both being small means you have a flat region.

 When the eigenvalues are both large that means that `E(u,v)` is increasing in all directions.

+### Parameters
+`src`: The image to apply the algorithm to

+`blockSize`: Size of the neighborhood considered for corner detection

+`ksize`: Size of the kernel for the moving window (u, v)

+`k`: The free parameter.
+Found in the R equation.
+Larger k = less false corners, but smaller k = more corners.